thebushschool/cpjava/readme.md

 _Topics: PEER SHARING - FINAL PROJECT PRESENTATION_

 * Class Work: Peer Sharing Final Project Presentations

+## Course Credit

+This course draws from the materials used in the the TEALS curriculum as well as CS programs at Lowell High School in San Francisco and Boston Latin School.
+Significant credit is also due to the many member founders of the Processing Foundation, especially Dan Shiffman whose tireless efforts have advanced the cause for open, accessible, and free CS education across the world.

 [washhands]: https://www.cdc.gov/handwashing/images/GettyImages-514363103-medium.jpg "Wash Hands"
 [congrats]: congrats.png "Congrats"